e2r2fx/VectorCode/docs/CONTRIBUTING.md

 formatted (stylua) and appropriately type-annotated, you're good.
 I do have plans to write some tests, but before that happens, formatting and type annotations are the only things that you need to take special care of.

+The lua codebase is linted by [selene](https://github.com/Kampfkarren/selene).
+You may run `make lint` or call `selene` from the CLI to lint the code.

 You may find it useful to
 [enable logging](https://github.com/Davidyz/VectorCode/blob/main/docs/cli.md#debugging-and-diagnosing)